NEAL CONAN, HOST:

 PEARCE: Thank you.

 CONAN: Matt Pearce, a contributing writer for the Los Angeles Times.
 Tomorrow, the Political Junkie.
 This is TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.